yuxshao/learn-gamedev/Introduction to Game Development.md

 <a href="#top" class="top" id="getting-started">Top</a>
 ## About This Document
 ### Methodology
 This guide will guide you through making two simple games.
-One will be a top-down shooter style game that will help you become familiar with the GameMaker program that we will be using and with the concept of a MVP (minimum viable product).
+One will be a top-down shooter style game that will help you become familiar with GameMaker, the program we'll be using, and with the concept of a MVP (minimum viable product).
 Afterwards, you will be guided on making a more complex platformer-style game, building upon what we have learned previously.

 ### Prerequisites
-Installing the GameMaker program.
-No prior coding knowledge is required.

-To install GameMaker, go to http://www.yoyogames.com/studio.
-Click the free download, and then install the program on your computer.

-### The End Product
-2 games, one a simple top-down shooter, another being a more complex platformer.

-You can find sample code on [GitHub][github]
+You must first download and install GameMaker.
+For Windows users, download from here [here](http://www.yoyogames.com/studio/download), and for Mac, download the Lite edition from [here](http://yoyogames.com/legacy).

+The top-down shooter will assume no coding knowledge at all to try to introduce all the basic features of GM as an engine for learning game development.
+For the platformer, coding knowledge will be a major plus as we dive deeper into the capabilities of the progra.

 <a href="#top" class="top" id="table-of-contents">Top</a>
 ## Table of Contents